 Even though there could be a decline of independent restaurants, we see promising feedback from the restaurant industry.
 Each month, the National Restaurant Association provides information that tracks the health of and outlook for the US restaurant industry called the Restaurant Performance Index (RPI).

-As you can see, in 2016, there was some decline.
-The good news is that restaurant industry sales have continued to grow.
+As it stands in 2016, we see some decline.
+The good news is that restaurant industry sales continued to grow.
 So, even if independent restaurants close, there’s an increase in overall sales.

 What Foodservice Manufacturers Need To Do

 With the decline in independent restaurants, foodservice manufacturers need to be on top of their contracted business and trade spend process.